UWCNuclear/Geant4Scintillator/README.md

 *Aliyu and Julien review the code in the first two videos :-)*

-# Using York's Optical Photon code OpPhoton
+# Using York's OpPhoton code

 In the MANDELA desktop at UniZulu, The directory lives in the Ubuntu subsystem at: